Fachhochschule: In Germany

 The Fachhochschule or University of Applied Sciences and Arts is a type of German institution of higher education that emerged from the traditional Engineering Schools and similar professional schools of other disciplines.
 It differs from the traditional university (Universität) mainly through its more practical orientation.
 Subjects taught at Fachhochschulen include engineering, computer science, business and management, arts and design, communication studies, social service, and other professional fields.

 The traditional degree awarded at a Fachhochschule was the Diplom (FH).
 Coursework generally totaled six semesters (three years) of full-time study, with various options for specialization.
 In addition, there were one or two practical training semesters to provide hands-on experience in real working environments.
 The program concluded, usually after 3.5 – 4 years, with the final examination and a thesis (Diplomarbeit) which is usually an extensive project on a current practical or scientific aspect of the profession.

 In an effort to make educational degrees more compatible within Europe, the German Diplom degrees were mostly phased out by 2010 and replaced by the European bachelor's and master's degree.

 The Fachhochschule represents a close relationship between higher education and the employment system.
 Their practical orientation makes them very attractive to employers.

 Today, Fachhochschulen also conduct research.
 Research projects are either publicly funded or sponsored by industry.
 Nevertheless, in Germany the right to confer doctoral degrees is still generally reserved to Universitäten.
 In 2016, however, Fulda University of Applied Sciences became the first Fachhochschule to be conferred this right for its graduate center for social sciences.
 Several Fachhochschulen run doctoral programs where the degree itself is awarded by a partner university in Germany or abroad (similar to the doctoral programs in German research institutes, such as the Fraunhofer Society or the Max Planck Society).

-There are a few universities, such as Catholic University of Eichstätt-Ingolstadt and Bundeswehr University Munich, which run Fachhochschule courses in addition to their normal courses.
+There are a few universities, such as the Catholic University of Eichstätt-Ingolstadt and the University of the Bundeswehr Munich, which run Fachhochschule courses in addition to their normal courses.
 It is also important to note that in the 1990s, some universities of applied sciences were developed from former GDR universities with the right to award doctoral and post-doctoral degrees in order to cut costs.
-These include, for example, the Zittau/Görlitz University of Applied Sciences and the university of technology in Leipzig (now HTWK Leipzig).
+These include, for example, the Zittau/Görlitz University of Applied Sciences and the Leipzig University of Applied Sciences (HTWK Leipzig).
 In these institutions, the classic university spirit lives on to this day.